Meet Fashion’s Most Daring Going-Out Look Yet: The Pin Top

 Advertisement

 Bella Hadid was spotted in a pin top of her own at Jacquemus’ La Montagne show in July.
-The cropped black sweater, closed in the middle of her chest with a small silver tube fastening, was by the designer in question, and styled with slouchy black-and-grey jeans and Y2K-inspired blue-tinted sunglasses.
-During the show, her same knit made its runway debut, as did long and short versions in fuchsia, saffron red (modelled on Kendall Jenner), and tangerine orange.
+The cropped black jumper, closed in the middle of her chest with a small silver tube fastening, was by the designer in question, and styled with slouchy black-and-gray jeans and Y2K-inspired blue-tinted sunglasses.
+During the show, her same knit made its runway debut, as did long and short versions in fuschia, saffron red (modeled on Kendall Jenner), and tangerine orange.